 Don’t encourage the behavior

 Chewing lights is a cat behavior you’ll want to nip in the bud.
 In addition to electrocution risks, lights can also cause severe burns.
-Getting your cat to listen can be a bit of a challenge, but there are ways to curb their light-chewing tendencies.
+Getting your cat to listen may be a bit of a challenge, but there are ways to curb their light-chewing tendencies.

-Seeing your cat jump high into the tree can be impressive and funny at first glance.
+Seeing your cat jump high into the tree can seem impressive and funny at first glance.
 Cats will be cats, right?
 Though it’s tempting to clap in awe or laugh and shake your head, these reactions will only encourage unsafe behavior.

 Step 1: Don't yell.
 Yelling at the cat likely won’t help the matter — it may only scare the kitty.